Marijuana and CBD Oil

 - Possible physical or psychological dependence or addiction

-If you are pregnant, plan to become pregnant, or are breastfeeding, you must consult your doctor before taking any supplement.
+If you are pregnant, breastfeeding, or plan to become pregnant, or are breastfeeding, you must consult your doctor before taking any supplement.
 It is well-known that smoking endangers the health of developing babies and should be avoided by pregnant women.
-The effects of marijuana have not been studied in pregnant or breastfeeding women, and it is not known whether marijuana may pose dangers to the child.
+The effects of marijuana have been studied in pregnant or breastfeeding women, and it is not recommended to take marijuana as it can pose a danger to the unborn child.6